 - A current resume.

-- A copy of your grades (it need not be an *official* transcript – an online printout will suffice).
+- A copy of your grades (does not need to be an *official* transcript – an online printout will suffice).

 - A writing sample (an essay or report that you have submitted for one of your courses).